Sateetje/awesome-nem-projects/README.md

 * [GreeOx](http://greeox.com/) - Join [Telegram](https://t.me/joinchat/HWPwcQ12-z5nEl88Fw2VBA) - Exceedingly automatized, high yielding container where you get the opportunity to grow a variety of greens and herbs ([Proposal](https://forum.nem.io/t/nem-community-funding-proposal-worlds-first-decentralized-indoor-farm/16243)).
 * [HIT Foundation](https://hit.foundation/) - Join [Telegram](https://t.me/healthinformationtraceability) - Equitable & sustainable healthcare enabled by a decentralized marketplace for personal health data.
 * [Landstead](http://landstead.atraurablockchain.com) - Registry of land and property, allowing government and citizens to co-create an open blockchain system that can be trusted and consulted by interested parties.
-* [Meat tracking Japan](http://mijin.io/en/992.html) (Mijin) - Streamline the meat supply chain process that will enable end consumers to trace the history of the meat, from the hunting grounds.
+* [Meat tracking Japan](http://mijin.io/en/992.html) - Using Mijin.
+Streamline the meat supply chain process that will enable end consumers to trace the history of the meat, from the hunting grounds.
 * [MHub](https://mhub.my) - Join [Telegram](https://t.me/NEMHub) - Transforming the property sector through blockchain-powered property registration and verification ([Proposal](https://forum.nem.io/t/mhub-transforming-the-property-sector-through-blockchain-powered-property-registration-and-verification/13341)).
 * [MuleChain](https://www.mulechain.com/) - Join [Telegram](https://t.me/MuleChain) - Help millions participate in the global sharing economy by redefining global peer-to-peer logistics.
 * [NEMWill](https://www.facebook.com/NEMWill2018/) - Join [Telegram](https://t.me/nemwill) - Our mission is to ensure that your most valuable assets are given to the people you love.